JRiley1892/JRiley1892/README.md

 Hi there, I'm Jacob Riley!
 I'm a self-taught front-end developer passionate about creating beautiful, responsive websites that are both user-friendly and accessible.

 My journey into web development started when I discovered my love for design and decided to teach myself how to code.
-I spent countless hours learning HTML, CSS, JavaScript, and various front-end frameworks such as Bootstrap and React.
+I spent countless hours learning HTML, CSS, JavaScript, as well as learning various front-end frameworks such as React.
 I'm always eager to learn more and stay up-to-date with the latest trends and technologies in the industry.

 I've worked on a variety of personal projects, including a responsive portfolio website and a JavaScript-based game.
 Through these projects, I've gained experience in web design and front-end development.
 I'm also familiar with Git and GitHub, and I understand the importance of version control in collaborative projects.